Gabriel V. Reyes: Early life and education

-Gabriel Villaruz Reyes was born on August 3, 1941, in Kalibo, Aklan.
-He is the nephew of the late Gabriel M. Reyes, the first Filipino Archbishop of Manila.
+Gabriel Villaruz Reyes was born on August 3, 1941, in Kalibo, which was then part of Capiz.
+He is the nephew of the late Gabriel Reyes, the first Filipino Archbishop of Manila.
 He attended St. Mary's College for his early education and later transferred to Colegio de la Purisima Concepcion.
 He entered Our Lady of Guadalupe Minor Seminary in 1953 and pursued his philosophical studies at San Carlos Seminary, earning a Bachelor of Arts degree from 1959 to 1961.
 He then continued his theological studies at the Pontifical Gregorian University in Rome from 1961 to 1962 and later at San Carlos Seminary from 1964 to 1967.

 Priesthood and ministry

 Reyes was ordained a priest on December 21, 1966, at the Manila Cathedral.
-His early assignments included serving as the Secretary of Cardinal Rufino Santos in Manila from 1967 to 1968.
-He later became a Parochial Vicar at Pinaglabanan in San Juan, Metro Manila from 1968 to 1970, followed by his tenure as Parochial Vicar at Immaculate Conception Parish in Tayuman, Tondo, from 1970 to 1971.
-He also served as an Assistant Chaplain at Pius XII Center in Manila from 1971 to 1972 and as a Parochial Vicar at San Miguel Parish, Manila, from 1972 to 1974.
-From 1974 to 1979, he served as Secretary to Jaime Cardinal Sin.
+His early assignments included serving as the Secretary of Manila Archbishop Rufino Cardinal Santos from 1967 to 1968.
+He later became a Parochial Vicar at Pinaglabanan Church in San Juan, then in Rizal, from 1968 to 1970, followed by his tenure as Parochial Vicar at Immaculate Conception Parish in Tayuman, Tondo, Manila, from 1970 to 1971.
+He also served as an Assistant Chaplain at Pius XII Center in Manila from 1971 to 1972 and as a Parochial Vicar at San Miguel Parish Church, Manila, from 1972 to 1974.
+From 1974 to 1979, he served as Secretary to Manila Archbishop Jaime Cardinal Sin.

 His pastoral ministry continued as the Parish Priest of San Felipe Neri Parish in Mandaluyong from 1979 to 1981.
 In 1981, he was appointed Parish Priest of Santa Clara Parish in Pasay.